What Is an Epic?

 Let’s take an example of a mobile application built to onboard the beauty brand.
 The different kinds of user stories that the development teams need to have a look at are:

-- A 3D feature option for people to wear a filter based makeup
+- A 3D feature option for people to wear filter-based makeup.

-- A chatbot that pops up with every new entry to guide them and solve their doubts
+- A chatbot opens with every new entry to guide them and solve their doubts.

-- Creating a space to put the promo codes so that the regular customers can benefit
+- Creating a space to put the promo codes so regular customers can benefit.

 The team members will have to work on each of these user stories.
 After working on all the user stories, the teams can test and launch the product.

 - A large project might seem daunting in its early stages.
 However, suppose the same project gets subjugated into smaller pieces or tasks.
 In that case, it would not seem quite as intimidating as before.